drvinceknight/pfm/book/tools-for-mathematics/06-probability/how/main.md

 basket
 ```

-As for tuples we can also access elements using their indices:
+As for tuples you can also access elements using their indices:

 ```{code-cell} ipython3
 basket[3]